DeniseAlicia/Code1/Documentation.md

 ### What I learned today:

 - Creating and editing repositories and files in GitHub
+- Basics of Markdown (kinda like LaTex, lets you format the text via commands/symbols directly instead of a program doing it for you)
 - Cloning said repositories into Visual Studio Code
 - Editing files and commiting changes to finalize them
 - creating and merging branches with Visuall Studio Code